gecko984/trmf/README.md

 ## Getting data

 this program comes with a dataset of cryptocurrencies exchanges rate, you can [download it here](https://drive.google.com/file/d/1qDxtI_sPWtIwhuJq92_1-3cv7ecJmsD0/view?usp=sharing).
+Put the `data` firectory in the same location where the executive file is.

 The files are in a rather peculiar format, you can `converter.py` script, included in this repo, to convert these files to CSV and combine a set of columns from different files into a single file.
 The script is written in Python 3 and requies Pandas.